Special Relativity -- Applications to astronomy and the accelerator physics: Earth-Based Setups to Detect the Aberration Phenomena

-A specific aspect of our case study needs further investigations.
-The proposed method of measuring the angle of aberration involves the use of earth-based sources and have a big advantage.
+A specific aspect of our case study needs further investigation.
+The proposed method of measuring the angle of aberration involves the use of earth-based sources and has a big advantage.
 The rotation of the earth on its axis should produce a corresponding shift of the image.
 Obviously, it is important that observation should be recorded in the shortest possible time.
 In principle, records could be taken over a period of one day.
-The aberration shift depends only upon the value of $v_{\perp}$, the component of the orbital velocity perpendicular to the earth rotation axis $^{(2)}$.
+The aberration shift depends only upon the value of $v_{\perp}$, the component of the orbital velocity perpendicular to the earth's rotation axis \footnote{ The constant of diurnal aberration defines the scale of the aberration increment and is equal to $\theta_d = (1 - 1/1/\gamma)v_e/V \simeq 0.6$ $ \mu\mathrm{rad}$.
+Here $\gamma \simeq 1.39$, $V/c = 0.7$, $v_e/c \simeq 1,55$ $\mu\mathrm{rad}$ where $v_e = 0.45$ km/s is the linear velocity of the earth rotation at equator.}.
 In practice, the measurement procedure is complicated by a number of factors, Fig. \ref{B408}.
-A corrections has to be made for the observer position on the earth's surface and the obliquity of the ecliptic $\delta = 23^o$.
+A correction has to be made for the observer's position on the earth's surface and the obliquity of the ecliptic $\delta = 23^o$.
 The image appears to move in an ellipse.
-The shape of the aberration ellipse obviously depends on the observer's latitude $\phi$.
-For an observer on the equator the ellipse degenerates into a line segment and for an observer at the pole of the earth, the ellipse is a circle.
-At the value $l = 2$ mm of the focal length $^{(3)}$, the major axis of the aberration ellipse of the order of 80 ($\cos \delta)$ nm.
-The value of minor axis depends on the observer's position and is given by 80 ($\cos \delta \sin \phi ))$ nm.
-When the latitude is $\phi = 35^o$, the value of the scale of image shift per hour depends on the local time and various from a value about 10 nm/60 min to about 20 nm/60 min through the day $^{(4)}$.
+The shape of the aberration ellipse depends on the observer's latitude $\phi$.
+For an observer on the equator, the ellipse degenerates into a line segment, and for an observer at the pole of the earth, the ellipse is a circle.
+At the value $l = 2$ mm of the focal length, the major axis of the aberration ellipse of the order of 80 ($\cos \delta)$ nm. \footnote{Electron-optical system of the STEM contains an electron gun and several magnetic lenses, stacked vertically to form a lens column.
+The illumination system of the instrument comprises the electron gun, together with two condenser lenses that focus the electrons onto the spacemen.
+Electrons entering the lens column appear to come from a virtual source.
+The first condenser lens (C1) is a strong magnetic lens, with a focal length $f_1$ of typically 2 mm.
+Using a virtual electron source as its object, C1 produces a real image.
+Because the lens is located $D_1 = 15$ cm below the object (virtual source), its object distance is 15 cm $ \gg f_1$ and the image distance $\simeq f_1$.
+The second condenser lens (C2) is a weak magnetic lens ($f_2 \simeq 10$ cm) that provides little magnification but allows the diameter of illumination at the specimen to vary continuously over a wide range.
+The distance between lens centers is typically 10 cm.
+Spacemen is located $D_3 = 25$ cm below the C2.} The value of the minor axis depends on the observer's position and is given by 80 ($\cos \delta \sin \phi ))$ nm.
+When the latitude is $\phi = 35^o$, the value of the scale of image shift per hour depends on the local time and varies from a value of about 10 nm/60 min to about 20 nm/60 min through the day. \footnote{Experimental results (see Fig. 44 p.167 in \cite{STEM}) shows that the image shift is quite close to the theoretical prediction $ \simeq 10 ~\mathrm{nm}$.
+It is important to note that we used the typical focal length (2 mm) in our estimations.
+The details of the optical setup may influence the image shift.}